prusnak/suez/README.md

 2. `poetry install`
 3. `poetry run ./suez`

+## List channels

+For example:

+`poetry run ./suez --show-scores --show-chan-ids --exclude 788567540478574592`

+will list all channels and

+* show the [terminal web](https://terminal.lightning.engineering) score of each channel partner
+* show the channel id for each channel
+* exclude the channel with id 788567540478574592 from the list.

 ## Channel fee policy

 You can set channel fees by passing `--base-fee` and `--fee-rate` parameters.